alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `android:translateX` | `<group>`    | `float`    |
 | `android:translateY` | `<group>`    | `float`    |

-It is particularly important to understand the order in which transformations are applied because it can seem a little backwards at first.
-The two rules to remember are (1) children groups are transformed before their parent groups, and (2) transformations that are made on the same group are applied in order of scale, rotation, and then translation.
-As an example, consider the group transformations applied to the play, pause, and record icons discussed above:
+It is particularly important to understand the order in which transformations are applied.
+The two rules to remember are (1) children `group`s inherit the transformations applied to their parent groups, and (2) transformations made to the same `group` are applied in order of scale, rotation, and then translation.
+As an example, consider the following `group` transformations applied to the play, pause, and record icons discussed above:

 ```xml
 <vector